jonaslins/chatty/README.md

 ## Improvements

-- For some reason I don't know yet the EventSource does try to reconnect if something fails on Angular.
-This does not happen if you use vannila js for example.
+- For some reason I don't know yet, the EventSource does not try to reconnect to SSE endpoint if something fails on Angular.
+This does not happen if you use EventSource on vanilla.js for example.
 - Obviously a decent docker-compose.yml
 - Chat room removal from broker if there's no connection after a while